webpack/webpack.js.org/content/get-started/index.md

 ## Using webpack with a config

-For more complex configuration, we can use a configuration file that webpack can reference to bundle your code.
-After you create a `webpack.config.js` file, represent the CLI command above with the following config settings -
+For a more complex configuration, we can use a configuration file that webpack can reference to bundle your code.
+After you create a `webpack.config.js` file, you can represent the CLI command above with the following config settings.

 __webpack.config.js__
 ```javascript